$87 million each for lead firms in 2010 oil spill litigation

 NEW ORLEANS (AP) — A committee of attorneys involved in litigation arising from the 2010 Gulf of Mexico oil spill has made its recommendation for dividing some $700 million in fees among 122 law firms involved in years of complex legal work.

-Two Louisiana law firms that oversaw the litigation each will get roughly $87.8 million if a federal judge approves the recommendation filed this week in U.S. District Court in New Orleans.
+Two Louisiana law firms involved in the litigation from its early days each will get roughly $87.8 million if a federal judge approves the recommendation filed this week in U.S. District Court in New Orleans.

-Those firms are Domengeaux (doh-MING’-oh) Wright Roy & Edwards of Lafayette and the firm of Herman, Herman & Katz in New Orleans.
+Those firms are Domengeaux Wright Roy & Edwards of Lafayette and Herman, Herman & Katz in New Orleans.
+The two firms “oversaw and steered the entire litigation effort,” the panel’s report said.

-Millions of barrels of oil spewed into the Gulf of Mexico for 87 days after an explosion on an offshore BP rig.
+At least two firms are in line for more than $40 million: Cunningham Bounds LLC in Mobile, Alabama, and Weitz & Luxenberg in New York.

 Most Read Stories